weaveworks-liquidmetal/site/docs/community/contributing/choices.md

 projects in the future.

-This website is built using [Docusaurus](https://docusaurus.io) and, while it is mostly plug-and-play markdown, allows customisation with ReactJS and CSS.
+This website is built using [Docusaurus](https://docusaurus.io) and, while it is mostly plug-and-play markdown, it allows customisation with ReactJS and CSS.
 We have no front-end engineers on the core team, so any contributions in this area would be very highly valued :sparkles:.